ppy/osu-wiki/news/2025/2025-03-06-performance-points-star-rating-updates.md

 The acute angle bonus is a bonus inside of aim calculations for BPMs greater than 300.
 It is used to reward fast, difficult aim patterns.

-This bonus should now be more fair towards difficult patterns, while some overweighted patterns such as repeated angles are now awarded less of this bonus, thanks to a [set](https://github.com/ppy/osu/pull/30902) [of](https://github.com/ppy/osu/pull/31245) [various](https://github.com/ppy/osu/pull/31320) [changes](https://github.com/ppy/osu/pull/31566) proposed by [StanR](https://osu.ppy.sh/users/7217455) (with some contributions by [tsunyoku](https://osu.ppy.sh/users/11315329)).
+This bonus should now be more fair towards difficult patterns, while some overweighted patterns such as repeated angles are now awarded less of this bonus, thanks to a [set](https://github.com/ppy/osu/pull/30902) [of](https://github.com/ppy/osu/pull/31245) [various](https://github.com/ppy/osu/pull/31320) [changes](https://github.com/ppy/osu/pull/31566) proposed by ::StanR::{ user-id=7217455 } (with some contributions by ::tsunyoku::{ user-id=11315329 }).

 There was also a change to uncap velocity constraints that used to exist on the bonus allowing for some very hard *acute*-angled jumps in high BPM beatmaps to receive a greater buff.